SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### creating branches

 `git branch` with two arguments A, B creates a new branch A with the commit to start at specified by B.
+`git checkout -b` works the same as git branch with two arguments, but also checks out the new commit.

 ##### unifying